theophane-droid/cloudsim-agent/README.md

    ​	2.2: network: contains classes to give network capability

-   ​	2.3: power: contains classes to simulate power consumption (for now it just contain AgentSwitchPowerModel)
+   ​	2.3: power: contains classes to simulate power consumption (for now it just contains AgentSwitchPowerModel)

    ​	2.4: simulations: contains classes related to simulation, the Main file dynamically call the proper Simulation (depend on the config.ini file)

 3. test: contains classes tests
 4. lib: contains the lib of the project

 ## 3 Run